5 Tips Shoppers Can Use for In-Store Shopping for ‘Black Friday’ 2020

 1. Plan Ahead

 First, it is critical for all you to plan as early as possible.
-Some stores are going to open early while others are going to remain closed.
-In addition to taking note of when stores open, it is also important to note whether these stores are going to have COVID-19 restrictions in place.
-Some stores might have a limit on the number of shoppers that can go inside at once, so shoppers need to plan to arrive even earlier if they want to go to a store with these restrictions in place.
+Some are going to open early while others are going to remain closed.
+In addition to taking note of when open, it is also important to note whether these are going to have COVID-19 restrictions in place.
+Some might have a limit on the number of shoppers that can go inside at once, so shoppers need to plan to arrive even earlier if they want to go to a store with these restrictions in place.
 Of course, wear a mask at all times.

 2. Do the Research Now